Diplomatic Relations and Official Representation

 Brazil is represented in Canada by an Embassy in Ottawa.
 Brazil also has consulates in Montréal, Toronto, and Vancouver.

-Brazil, a priority for the Government of Canada, is featured in the Government of Canada’s Strategy for Engagement in the Americas, Global Commerce Strategy and International Education Strategy.
+Brazil, a priority for the Government of Canada, is featured in the Government of Canada’s Strategy for Engagement in the Americas, Global Markets Action Plan and International Education Strategy.
 Canada-Brazil relations have grown based on our strategic interests and engagement based on the promotion of security, prosperity and democratic governance.
 Our relationship has been strengthened by extensive whole-of-government cooperation in many sectors, such as health, education, defence, agriculture, and science and technology.

 Canada and Brazil share democratic governance, stable economies, abundant natural resources, vast and sparsely inhabited territories, as well as the richness that comes from multicultural diversity, including indigenous populations.
 Canada’s relationship with Brazil is growing, as indicated by burgeoning trade and investment, and greater interest in both countries in learning more about the other from both a public policy and person-to-person perspective.

 Canada‑Brazil merchandise trade and investment have seen impressive growth in recent years.
-Bilateral trade has increased by more than 45 percent since 2009, reaching $6.1 billion in 2013 and making Brazil the 12th largest export destination for Canada.
-In 2013, Canada exported $2.47 billion worth of merchandise goods, while Canada’s imports from Brazil stood at $3.62 billion, making Brazil our 13th largest source of imports globally.
+Bilateral trade has increased by 35.1% since 2009, reaching $5.6 billion in 2014 and making Brazil the 15th largest export destination for Canada.
+In 2014, Canada exported $2.2 billion worth of merchandise goods, while Canada’s imports from Brazil stood at $3.5 billion, making Brazil our 14th largest source of imports globally.

 Brazil was the 6th highest source of foreign direct investment in Canada in 2013, with Brazilian investment amounting to $18.3 billion.
 Brazil was the 11th largest recipient of Canadian direct investment abroad, with $11.1 billion invested as of year‑end 2013.
 There are some 500 Canadian companies across a large range of sectors active in Brazil